HTTP Request Block

 Usage Context

 Use this block to interact with external APIs or services within your workflow.
-This is particularly useful for tasks that require fetching data from web services or submitting data to remote servers.
+It is useful for sending data to or retrieving data from external systems.

 Best Practices

-• Ensure the URL and method are correct and appropriate for the intended API endpoint.
+• Ensure the URL and method are correct: Double-check the URL and HTTP method to ensure they match the intended API endpoint and action.

-• Use Jinja templating to dynamically construct URLs, headers, and request bodies based on the workflow state.
+• Use Jinja templating: Leverage Jinja templating to dynamically construct URLs and request bodies based on workflow state and inputs.